io-gui/three-ui/readme.md

-# UI elements for threejs library #
+# UI elements for three.js library #

-TODO
+This is a very early prototype of a UI system for three.js built with io.js library.

+TODO: Documentation.